Trevor-Jackson94/soccer_project/README.md

 Sports statistics is a constantly growing field in the area of data analysis.
 The introduction of newer technologies yields more precise data, but dynamicity of team sports remains constant.
 The goal of this project is to use historical scoring data from the Premier League in English Soccer (or Football) to create a model for future scoring trends.
 Of which the application could be beneficial to creating strategies for teams or for bookies.
 ## Results
 Metrics Considered:
-•	Total Wins/Losses
+- Total Wins/Losses
-•	Home Wins/Losses/Draws
+- Home Wins/Losses/Draws
-•	Away Wins/Losses/Draws
+- Away Wins/Losses/Draws
-•	Goal Differential
+- Goal Differential
-•	Goals Scored/Goals For
+- Goals Scored/Goals For
-•	Goals Allowed/Goals Against
+- Goals Allowed/Goals Against
-•	Expected Goals
+- Expected Goals
-•	Expected Goals Against
+- Expected Goals Against
-•	Player Salary
+- Player Salary
-•	Yearly Expenditure
+- Yearly Expenditure
-•	Yellow Cards
+- Yellow Cards
-•	Red Cards
+- Red Cards
-•	Fouls
+- Fouls
-•	Possession Time
+- Posession Time
-•	Clean Sheets
+- Clean Sheets
-•	Corners
+- Corners
-•	Clearance Off-Line
+- Cleaerance Off-line
+<br/><br/>
 Some questions worth exploring:
 •	How does a red card affect the outcome of a game?
 •	Is the home team advantage real?
 •	Is it possible to predict the Ballon D’Or qualifiers?
 •	Do larger contracts win more games?